quantori/FastqHeat/README.md

 ## Using FastqHeat

-For every SRP given, FastqHeat will download data for all runs and place them in a specific hierarchical directory structure.
+For every study or run given, FastqHeat will download data for all runs and place them in a specific hierarchical directory structure.

-For example, if you wish to download data for `SRP163674` to `/some/output/directory`, FastqHeat will download files and create the following directory structure:
+For example, if you wish to download data for `SRP163674` to `/some/output/directory`, FastqHeat will arrange downloaded files for runs in the following directory structure:

 ```
 /some/output/directory/